NASADatanauts/Space-Apps-CH/winners.md

 - [Anna Yakymovych - Photographer](https://www.linkedin.com/in/anna-y-659753313/)
 - [Viktoria Oznobishina - Dj](https://www.linkedin.com/in/viktoria-oznobishina/)

-🎧 Special shout-out to our Photographer & DJ — for making the event unforgettable with energy, music, and great memories captured. 📸🎶
+🎧 **Special shout-out to our Photographer & DJ** — your energy, music, and captured memories made the event truly unforgettable. 📸🎶

-Our core team of organoyers are also volunteers!
+### 🏆 Our Core Organizers (also amazing volunteers!)
 -Location Lead [Tamara Koliada](https://www.linkedin.com/in/tomakoliada/)
 -Co-Organizer [Alper M. Sametoglu](https://www.linkedin.com/in/alper-sametoglu/)
 -Co-Organizer [Yulia Yefimenko](https://www.linkedin.com/in/yuliia-yefimenko/)

-Thank you for be
+💫 **Thank you for being the heart and soul of NASA Space Apps Zurich 2025!**

 ```